mattermost/docs/source/about/licensing-and-subscription.rst

 You can deactivate users in the System Console, via Active Directory/LDAP synchronization, using the `CLI tool <https://docs.mattermost.com/manage/command-line-tools.html#mattermost-user-deactivate>`__, using the `mmctl tool <https://docs.mattermost.com/manage/mmctl-command-line-tool.html#mmctl-user-deactivate>`__, and using the server `APIs <https://api.mattermost.com/#operation/DeleteUser>`__.

-If you choose to pull SQL reports from the database to monitor individual activity to make deactivation decisions, and you are running under high user load, we recommend the reports are pulled from a read replica of the database.
+If you choose to pull SQL reports from the database to monitor individual activity to make deactivation decisions, and you're running under high user load, we recommend the reports are pulled from a read replica of the database.

 Can I use the same license key on multiple self-hosted Enterprise Edition servers?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^